-Before you choose a health insurance plan, you should know the answers to all of the important questions.
+When you’re shopping for a health insurance plan, you should know the answers to all of the important questions.
 Of course, there are a lot of questions to ask depending on your situation and the plan you’re interested in.
-Here are five questions to get you started.
+HealthMarkets can help you get started.

 The two most common types of plans are PPO (Preferred Provider Organization) plans and HMO (Health Maintenance Organization) plans.

 PPO plans have a network of providers that are considered “in-network.”
 If you choose to visit in-network doctors or specialists, you will pay less than you would for out-of-network providers.
 You do not have to choose a primary care doctor.
 You are free to visit any provider that is in-network.

 HMO plans typically require that you choose a primary care physician (PCP).
 All of your health care is coordinated through your PCP.
 Make sure your PCP is in-network before choosing this type of plan.

 Is My Primary Care Doctor “In-Network”?

 This question is a direct follow-up to the previous question.
 You likely already have a doctor whom you see regularly.
 Regardless of the type of plan you choose, you will want to confirm that your current doctor is in-network or find a new doctor who is in-network.
 Out-of-network doctors will cost more with PPO plans and may not even be an option with certain HMO plans.

 How Much Will My Monthly Premium Cost?
 How About My Copays?